lienchikhang/fsave_extension/README.md

 - Open this repo in Visual studio code
 - Open terminal and type `npm run build`
 - Go to (chrome://extensions/)
-- Turn on [Developer mode] on the right conor
+- Turn on [Developer mode] on the right corner
-- Choose [Load unpacked] on the left conor
+- Choose [Load unpacked] on the left corner
 - Select [dist] folder in this repo folder